nickjackolaisen/BusinessInitiaitive/_posts/statistics/sole proprietorship stats/2023-07-05-sole_proprieotrship_statistics.md

 ## What percentage of businesses are Sole Proprietorships?

-Based on this, **10.34% of US Businesses are Sole Proprietorships.**
+Based on this, **10.34% of US businesses are Sole Proprietorships in the US.**

 **Source:** *Census Table-CB2000CBP     Dataset-CBP2020   Data Released-May 26, 2022*